xehpuk/codewars/convert-string-to-camel-case/README.md

 # Convert string to camel case
 [*View on Codewars*](https://www.codewars.com/kata/convert-string-to-camel-case)

 Complete the method/function so that it converts dash/underscore delimited words into camel casing.
-The first word within the output should be capitalized **only** if the original word was capitalized.
+The first word within the output should be capitalized **only** if the original word was capitalized (known as Upper Camel Case, also often referred to as Pascal case).

 ## Examples